oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 We make no attempt whatsoever to verify the mathematics of the file, and neither should anyone implementing a save/load.
 Loading should not throw a parse error if the mathematics of the file is incorrect, the file should be parsed and allow the computer algebra system to throw the error.
+We cannot guarantee that any file that has been manipulated by hand is still valid and should be validated against the schema.
+In the same way we cannot guarantee that any files created externally are valid in terms of the mathematics either, these will not lead to a parse error but instead will be handle as though the incorrect input has been passed to one of the Oscar functions.

 External implementations should not be expected to read or write all possible Oscar types.
 It is perfectly valid for external implementations to throw parse errors when a certain